seal331/hidens-website/README.md

 `LOG_TO_FILE`: Outputs the afformentioned connection logs to a file instead.
 You must set `ENABLE_LOGGING` to `True` as well to use this.

 `TESTING`: Enables W.I.P. and/or experiemental content.
-The content is served at `/testing`.
+The content is served at `/testing`. **NOTE FOR DEVELOPERS**: Enabling this is highly recommended.

 `MCHOST`: What host to try for the Minecraft server.